Zhu Changxun

-Zhu Changxun (1586–1641) was the third son of the Ming dynasty Wanli Emperor.
-His mother, Noble Consort Zheng, was a favoured concubine and, in efforts to please her, the emperor attempted to have Zhu made heir apparent, but failed to overturn the rule of primogeniture.
-After the fall of the Ming, however, Zhu's son, Zhu Yousong, became emperor of the Southern Ming.
+Zhu Changxun, Prince of Fu (Chinese: 朱常洵; 22 February 1586 – 2 March 1641) was the third son of the Wanli Emperor of the Ming dynasty.
+His mother, Noble Consort Zheng, was a favoured concubine of the Wanli Emperor and, in an effort to please her, the emperor attempted to have Zhu Changxun made heir apparent, but failed to overturn the rule of primogeniture.
+After the fall of the Ming, however, Zhu Changxun's son, Zhu Yousong, became the Hongguang Emperor of the Southern Ming dynasty.

-Biography
+Early life

-Zhu Changxun was born in 1586 to Noble Consort Zheng.
-He was her third child and the third son of the Chinese Wanli Emperor.
+Zhu Changxun was born in 1586 to the Wanli Emperor and Noble Consort Zheng.
+He was the emperor's third son and the third child of Lady Zheng.

-He was made Prince of Fu (福) in 1601.
+Zhu Changxun was made Prince of Fu (福) in 1601.
 He was married in August 1604, for which his father levied taxes to fund the celebrations and wedding gifts.
-His first son, Yousong, was born to a concubine and enfeoffed as Prince of Dechang (德昌) in 1613.
+His first son, Zhu Yousong, was born to a concubine and enfeoffed as Prince of Dechang (德昌) in 1613.
 He moved his household to Luoyang in 1614, when he governed Henan as a fiefdom.